Home page Bellringing Talks & lectures Fell walking Settle - Carlisle Metal sculpture Brickwork Journeys Ergonomics The rest Site map

 Wilkes GobsIn modern times most bricks in UK are made to a standard size of 65x102.5x215mm, and laid with nominal 10mm mortar joints, but in former times the size varied quite a lot.

 Some early medieval bricks were as big as 13"x6"x2".
 Late 15th century bricks were mostly about 9½"x4½"x2".
-A charter in 1571 specified 9"x4½"x2¼", and in the 18th century, Parliament specified 8½"x4"x2½", which is equivalent to the modern metric brick of 215mm x 102.5mm x 65mm.
+A charter in 1571 specified 9"x4½"x2¼" and in 1625 the size was regulated 9"x4½"x3".
+In the 18th century, Parliament specified 8½"x4"x2½", which is equivalent to the modern metric brick of 215mm x 102.5mm x 65mm.

 Geographical spread